Ryu204/bad-apple/README.md

 # Usage

 You can try calling the executable and see what parameters must be passed.
 That part is horrible though.
-After a long time fiddling around I found some good example:
+After a long time fiddling around I found some good examples:

 ```bash
 # Currently in bad-apple/src/svr